ondra-novak/sofadb/doc/document_layout.md

 - **id** - contains document ID.
 The document can be retrieved under that ID
 - **rev** - contains document revision as a string.
 - **data** - contains any arbitrary JSON as an user specified data.
 This field can be surpressed while one need to retrieve only metadata without possible large section containing user data.
-- **log** - contains list of historical revision (array of strings) starting by the recent one.
-The list can have zero, one or many items depend on how much of the history is recorder.
+- **log** - contains list of historical revisions (array of strings) starting by the recent one.
+The list can have zero, one or many items depend on how much of the history is recorded.
 Not all revisions can be also available to retrieve.
 This field normally doesn't appear unless it is requested.
 - **conflicts** - appears always if the document is in conflicted state.
-Contains list of revisions (array of strings) of alternate revisions.
+Contains list of revisions (array of strings) of alternative revisions.
 These revisions must not appear in the log
 - **deleted** - appear only if document is marked as deleted.
 This field doesn't appear unless it is requested.
 If the document is deleted and the field is not requested then document cannot be retrieved - considered as not existing
 - **timestamp** - contains timestamp of creation of this revision.
 The timestamp is in milliseconds since epoch.